LucasMatheusDev/answer/README.md

 ```

 # Recommended you use AnswerFailure
-We recommend that you use the class [Answer Failure] as the default response for [Failure], this guarantees that your returns will always have a pattern, if you need a specific error, create a new error extending the class [Answer Failure]
+We recommend that you use the class *AnswerFailure* as the default response for *Failure*, this guarantees that your returns will always have a pattern, if you need a specific error, create a new error extending the class *Answer Failure*

 ## Create your Specific from AnswerFailure